Matt Vierling Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox's 4.81 team ERA ranks 25th across all MLB pitching staffs.
+- The White Sox's 4.86 team ERA ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to give up 71 total home runs at a rate of 1.4 per game (third-most in the league).
+- The White Sox give up the third-most home runs in baseball (72 total, 1.4 per game).

-- Giolito gets the start for the White Sox, his 11th of the season.
-He is 3-3 with a 3.62 ERA and 60 strikeouts through 59 2/3 innings pitched.
+- Lynn (3-5) gets the starting nod for the White Sox in his 11th start of the season.
+He's put together a 6.28 ERA in 57 1/3 innings pitched, with 67 strikeouts.

-- In his last appearance on Saturday, the right-hander went six innings against the Kansas City Royals, giving up one earned run while surrendering six hits.
+- The righty's most recent time out was on Sunday against the Kansas City Royals, when he went six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.